freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 If you consider that a contributor could become a Crowdin Proofreader, you can give the proofreader role to them in this way:

-In crowdin, individuate the `User management" on the left handside menu.
+In Crowdin, individuate the `User management` on the left hand side menu.

 This will open the user management tools, you will be able to see the list of all the users.